Babajide777/360-spin-image/README.md

-# CLOUDINARY VIDEO OVERLAY TUTORIAL
+# CLOUDINARY 360 SPIN IMAGE TUTORIAL

-This tutorial teaches you how to create video overlays using Cloudinary.
+This tutorial teaches you how to create 360 spin images using Cloudinary.

 ## Authors